mmerabet42/ft_lexiq/README.md

 };
 ```

-The fourth attribute is way to distinguish what matched, and it has something to do with rules, we will see it in the next part.
+The fourth attribute is a way to distinguish what matched, and it has something to do with rules, we will see it in the next part.

 ## Adding rules